Paro, a beautiful valley in Bhutan, is one of the most attractive tourist destinations in this mountainous country.

 One of the most beautiful of Bhutan's valleys, it was also historically the centre of two of the most important trade routes to Tibet.

 Today the new road to Phuentsholing on the Indian border runs through the valley, amid a patchwork of rice, paddies, wheat fields, trout-filled streams, and scattered settlements.

 Here the Paro Chu (Chu means River) flows south from its watershed in the Chomolahri range.
 Above it in a rocky outcrop of the sleepy hillside stands the Paro Dzong, at an altitude of just over 7000 feet, overlooking both sides of the valley this dzong was historically one of Bhutan's strongest and most strategic fortresses.
 Before the rebuilding of the Tashi Chho Dzong at Thimphu, it was also the seat of the National Assembly.

-Paro can be reached easily by road from India through the Jaigaon - Phuentsholing boarder.
+Paro can be reached easily by road from India through the Jaigaon - Phuentsholing border.
 The distance between Phuentsholing and Paro is about 175 km and takes about 6 hours.
-The only international airport of Bhutan is also located here.
-This airport is connected with Major Indian cities such as New Delhi, Guwahati, Bagdogra, and Kolkata as well as neighboring country capitals such as Kathmandu in Nepal and Dhaka in Bangladesh.
-The town is a few kilometers north of the Airport
+The only international airport in Bhutan is also located here.
+This airport is connected with Major Indian cities such as New Delhi, Guwahati, Bagdogra, and Kolkata as well as neighbouring country capitals such as Kathmandu in Nepal and Dhaka in Bangladesh.
+The town is a few kilometres north of the Airport

 Distance from Paro to other places

 From Paro to Thimphu - 65 km - 1 hour

 From Paro to Haa - 65 km - 2 hours